DOD Supply Base Resilience and Diversification Program

 - Larger projects will be considered but need to be compelling.

-- The inventor will pay for the costs of all materials (scope provided by CDME).
+- The inventor will pay the costs of all materials (scope provided by CDME).

 - The invention must have a military application — either combat or non-combat use.
 CDME engineers and representatives from the U.S. Department of Defense will select dual-use technologies that support the defense mission.